awsdocs/amazon-emr-management-guide/doc_source/using-service-linked-roles.md

 ## Supported Regions for Amazon EMR Service\-Linked Roles<a name="emr-slr-regions"></a>

-Amazon EMR supports using service\-linked roles in the following regions\.
+Amazon EMR supports using service\-linked roles in the following Regions\.

 ****